Writing Center Staff

 Jesse Moneyhun I'm a second year Rhetoric major from Boise, Idaho.
 I love creative writing, rhetorical analyses, politics papers, and research papers.
 I also am (yes, actually) a big fan of Encounters assignments.
 I'm currently a Writing Fellow for professor Terry's Encounters class, but if you have any Encounters assignments you're working on, feel free to bring them in.
 In my off time I read, do archery with the Archery Club, and practice Japanese tea ceremony with professor Takemoto.
 I enjoy helping with any part of the writing process, whether it's idea formation, sentence organization, or simply getting over writer's block.

-Caitlin Rooney I'm a junior Rhetoric major from Vancouver, Canada.
+Caitlin Rooney I'm a senior Rhetoric major from Vancouver, Canada.
 Aside from Rhetoric, I'm really interested in politics and have also taken Sociology, Psychology, and History courses at Whitman.
 I'm happy to help with research papers and argument papers, particularly in the humanities and social sciences.
 I also have experience in journalism and writing literary analysis papers.
 Aside from writing and editing, I like political satire, photography, basketball, and traveling.

-Elana Simon My name is Elana Simon and I'm a Junior majoring in Politics.
+Elana Simon My name is Elana Simon and I'm a senior majoring in Politics.
 While my experience in Politics has given me the opportunity to try many different writing forms from op-eds to research papers, I have also gained writing experience in English and Rhetoric classes.
 I'm more than happy to work with you on papers across the social sciences and humanities at various stages of the writing process.

 Julia Thompson Hello!
 I am a senior History major from Seattle, Washington.
 Much of my academic time at Whitman has been spent in writing-intensive classes, especially History courses.
 I am passionate about my major and would love to help you with writing History papers, including sources and research strategies.
 I also have experience with upper-level English courses, Sociology, and a bit of Music and Film analysis.
 In my spare time I enjoy cooking and baking, hiking, and exploring new places.
 Come in to see me!

 Emma Woodworth Hi, my name is Emma Woodworth.
-I'm a junior ES-Bio major with a strong emphasis in writing.
+I'm a senior ES-Bio major with a strong emphasis in writing.
 I have experience with writing in a wide variety of subject areas, from hard sciences to history, sociology, English, and creative writing.
 When not at the Writing Center, I can generally be found outside looking at trees, picnicking, and camping.